hamburgcodingschool/js-for-web-201903/README.md

 - node.js starts a server
 - the server creates an HTTP connection
 - the browser is a client
-- every side has its own javascript engine

 Fetch API
 https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch